Physics and Astronomy

 Since its first Ph.D. was awarded in 1920, Rice University’s Department of Physics and Astronomy has grown to provide a graduate program offering students a wide variety of research options.
 Our small classes mean students will receive individual attention as they progress through their research and thesis writing.
 Students in our program enjoy the benefits of a world-class research university, and reap the rewards of our Houston location, with its proximity to NASA, and several other research institutes and organizations.

 Graduate students receive fellowships for their first academic year.
-(For 2010–11, this provides a stipend of $19,500 for nine months and a scholarship to cover full tuition.)
+(For 2017–18, this provides a stipend of $22,875 for nine months and a scholarship to cover full tuition.)
 At the end of the first academic year, students affiliate with a research group and are supported at a comparable level by faculty research grants, contracts or external fellowships on a 12-month basis.
-There is an additional increase in stipend on achieving doctoral candidacy.

 Areas of Research